5l1v3r1/wuzzer/readme.txt

 			In this case wuzzer should be configured via case_config.py file.
 Right now it already contain some examples and explanations
   --output OUTPUT       File to write fuzzing results

+Additional info:
+  - For now wuzzer's queue size is hardcode limited to 10000 elements
+  - Also there is some kind of status info, showing in stdout, which is updated every 20 seconds (hardcoded too)

 0x03 Requirements
  - see the requirements.txt